TheShepord/chip8-emulator/README.md

 # chip8-emulator
 [![Github license](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)](https://github.com/TheShepord/chip8-emulator/blob/master/LICENSE)

 Cross-platform emulator for the original CHIP-8 Virtual Machine.
 Written in C++, with SDL2 for rendering and UI.
+Supports all 35 original opcodes, audio playback and custom settings.

 ![Playing pong!](https://github.com/TheShepord/chip8-emulator/blob/master/docs/images/playing-pong.gif)

-*Yes, the flickering is characteristic of the CHIP-8 but can be reduced by increasing clock cyles, press `up-arrow` to do so.*
+*Yes, the flickering is characteristic of the CHIP-8 but can be reduced by increasing clock cyles, press `Up Arrow` to do so.*

 ## Compatibility
 Verified-compatible with Windows and Ubuntu 18.04 LTS, should compile in any operating system with [SDL2](https://www.libsdl.org/download-2.0.php) installed.